 Tips On How to Rap Fast

 Flow is one of the main things in rapping and sometimes the beat asks you to change the pattern you’ve been using through the song.
-Sometimes you need to go a little bit faster (like that girl ask kanye west in the slow jams song lol) Well, if you haven’t developed the “Fast Spitta Flow” here is one easy solution.
+Sometimes you need to go a little bit faster.
+Well, if you haven’t developed the “Fast Spitta Flow” here is one easy solution.

 Here’s a web page full of tongue twisters.
 Try it, it’s fun!
 Some of them are nearly impossible to say.
 For example: